 Porsche Taycan Cross Turismo sets record for greatest altitude change by an EV

-Porsche Taycan Cross Turismo sets record for greatest altitude change by an EV1 min read .
-Updated: 12 Jan 2022, 11:21 AM IST
+Porsche Taycan Cross Turismo sets record for greatest altitude change by an EV

 The Porsche Taycan Cross Turismo covered the distance from the lowest point of the US to the mountain-top of Pikes Peak in Colorado in little over a day, to be precise 33 hours and 48 minutes.